 The noble Spanish surname Cadez is of toponymic origin, deriving from the place name where the initial bearer lived or held land.
 Tradition states that the place-name Cadiz derives from the Caldean word "Gader" which literally signifies "boundaries of Hercules."
 Therefore, the surname Cadez signifies "one who came from Cadiz."

 Early Origins of the Cadez family

-The surname Cadez was first found in the southern region of Andalusia, an area which has been ruled by Phoenicians, Romans
+The surname Cadez was first found in the southern region of Andalusia, an area which has been ruled by Phoenicians, Romans and the Moors.

 Important Dates for the Cadez family

 This web page shows only a small excerpt of our Cadez research.
-Another 233 words (17 lines of text) covering the years 1100, 1743 and 1801 are included under the topic Early Cadez History in all our PDF Extended History products and printed products wherever possible.
+Another 117 words (8 lines of text) covering the years 1100, 1743 and 1801 are included under the topic Early Cadez History in all our PDF Extended History products and printed products wherever possible.